ashwinkumar12345/ethereum-app1/README.md

              ..
              interface: '[{...}]'

-- You could have multiple contracts compiled
 - bytecode is the actual raw machine code to deploy to the Rinkeby N/W
 - interface is the contract ABI (communication layer between Solidity and Javascript)
 - ABI lists all the different functions that can be called by the contract
-- You can remove 'console.log' from the compile.js file
+- You can remove 'console.log' from the 'compile.js' file
-- We need to make the compile output available to other files in our project
+- To make the compile output available to other files in our project, change the compile line to:

        module.exports = solc.compile(source, 1).contracts[':Inbox'];